maafiah/IdiomsResearch/README.md

    **Article:** Cronk, B.C., Lima, S.D., Schweigert, W.A.
 (1993).
 Idioms in Sentences: Effects of Frequency, Literalness, and Familiarity.
 [Journal of Psycholingustic Research, 22(1)](https://link.springer.com/article/10.1007/BF01068157)
   **Data:** Data is available in the appendix in the paper.
    **Languages of data:** English
-   **Dimensions annotated:** familiarity, literal plausibility, frequecy.
+   **Dimensions annotated:** familiarity, literal plausibility, frequency.
    **Number of idioms:** 245

 - **<code style="color: red;">Libben&Titone 2008</code>**